-4. A step-by-step approach to implementing an economic and monetary union can be set out only if there is a clear understanding of this final objective, its implications for the working of the economy and economic policy decisions and of the principal elements that have to be in place for its successful and durable functioning.
+4. A step-by-step approach to implementing an economic and monetary union can be set out only if there is a clear understanding of this final objective, of its implications for the working of the economy and economic policy decisions, and of the principal elements that have to be in place for its successful and durable functioning.
 Economic union and monetary union are closely intertwined, form two integral parts of a single whole and must therefore be implemented in parallel.
 It is for reasons of expositional clarity that the following sections look separately at the principal features defining an economic and a monetary union.
-This description begins with the concept of a monetary union, chiefly because an economic union can offer the much elements of e be circumscribed more clearly and specifically in the context of monetary uniong have free velocities.
+This description begins with the concept of a monetary union, chiefly because an economic union can be circumscribed more clearly and specifically once the main elements of a monetary union have been identified.